michaelzhou999/logging-profiling/README.md

 for recording and comparing test results.
 It also recorded the actual results on virtual machine running Ubuntu 12.04LTS (64-bit, 8 cores, no hyper-threading).

-To use it, copy/paste the time column from results.csv (in previous step) into the corresponding worksheet (look for <project-name>-raw-data worksheets toward the end of the workbook), the average time will be automatically calculated and populated to other worksheets (named <project-name>-results).
+To use it, copy/paste the "Time" column from results.csv (in previous step) into the corresponding worksheet (look for <project-name>-raw-data worksheets toward the end of the workbook), the average time will be automatically calculated and populated to other worksheets (named <project-name>-results).
 A grand summary of